-Board President Glen Hollis would like to bring to everyone's attention that the acreage along the San Jacinto River behind Riverwalk has been leased to a private individual.
+Please note that the acreage along the San Jacinto River behind Riverwalk has been leased to a private individual.
 If you or someone you know has been accessing the river, please note they are posting No Trespassing signs.
 You may find yourself on the wrong side of the law.
 The 346 acres will be used as a private hunting lease.

 As we are all aware, our neighborhood is not connected to a public sewer system.
 Per the Riverwalk deed restrictions, each home must be equipped with a septic tank or other sewage disposal system meeting all applicable laws, rules, standards and specifications.
 A requirement of the septic permit that is issued for new home construction by Montgomery County is that the owner enter and maintain a current septic maintenance contract.
 Typically, a septic alarm that is continually sounding means the system has not been maintained, or there is an issue with the system that needs to be addressed.

 To report issues with odors, alarms or other matters as related to a septic system in the community, you may contact Montgomery County Environmental Health at (936) 539-7839 or at http://www.mctx.org/departments/departments_d_-_f/environmental_health/complaints.php.

 The social networking service for neighborhoods, Nextdoor, has been a real asset to our community.
 This has allowed us to share information, events, and get to know our neighbors.
 As with all social media sites, there are guidelines and tips.